 Tip 10 – Polishing Natural Stones

-- Regular maintenance programs also include polishing of natural stone surfaces when experts confirm it.
+- Regular maintenance programs also include the polishing of natural stone surfaces when experts confirm it.

-- You can use a soft micro cloth along with polishing powders provided by reliable brands or supplier.
+- You can use a soft micro cloth along with polishing powders provided by reliable brands or suppliers.

 - Compound or diamond abrasive solutions also useful for some natural stone polishing.